FedericoPivotto/billiard-video-analysis/README.md

       - 4: Stripe ball - both white and color are predominant colors
    3. Append a row ```[x, y, width, height, ball category ID]``` to the frame text file
 5. Close the frame text file

+**For the first video frame**:
-6. Open the filled frame text file, create a copy of the current frame and superimpose on it all the identified bounding boxes
+1. Open the filled frame text file for first frame, copy the first frame and superimpose on it all the identified bounding boxes

 ## 2 - Border identification
 This step consists in detecting the table borders.

 The information extracted from this process will be used in the Step 3 and Step 4.

-**Input**: object detection frame without the table borders.
+**Input**: object detection for the first video frame without the table borders.

 **Output**: frame text file (as frame_number_bbox.txt), .

-**Procedure for each frame**:
+**Procedure for the first frame**:
 1. Apply to the original frame the Canny Edge Detector
 2. For each table edge, properly tune and apply the Linear Hough Transform
 3. Identify the four table corners as intersection of the four edges